 Born out of the personal journey of our founder, Dr. Ali Hussain, Nostalgic Remembrance is an unfolding narrative that requires an intimate awareness of self and embracing our journey across the memories of the past to the moments of the present.

-ِAs a migrant born in Iraq, Dr. Hussain experienced war and diaspora at the tender age of 6 years old.
+ِBorn in Baghdad, Dr. Hussain experienced war and diaspora at the tender age of 6 years old.
 After the First Gulf War, he was forced to migrate with his family to neighboring Jordan, where he lived for the next 6 years.
-As soon as he arrived in Amman, the capital of Jordan, in 1992, a young Ali Hussain found solace in films like Edward Scissorhands and video games like Super Mario World as a virtual escape, for a migrant who sought a space wherein he could forge and control his own myth.
+As soon as he arrived in Amman, the capital of Jordan, in 1992, he found solace in films like Edward Scissorhands and video games like Super Mario World as a virtual escape, a space where he could forge and direct his own myth.

-In 1997, Dr. Hussain migrated with his family to America, where he would spend the next 30 years of his life.
+In 1997, Dr. Hussain migrated with his family to America, where he continues to live today.
 From loving professional wrestling to acting out Shakespeare and listening to the Beatles, the founder of Nostalgic Remembrance found himself immersed in art and culture of all forms, all the while trying to negotiate his ethnic, religious and social identity.

-Art had presented itself early on in Ali's life.
-Born into a family of artists, he found himself amidst his mother's paintings and her work as an interior decorator in the Iraqi television, the galleries of his father's photography, his brother's architectural presentations and sister's pottery work.
-In America, amidst these cultural challenges, it was creative writing, music, video games, film and literature that continued to provide solace for Dr. Hussain, as they did in Jordan.
+Art had presented itself early on in life.
+Born into a family of artists, Hussain found himself amidst his mother's paintings and her work as an interior decorator in the Iraqi television, the galleries of his father's photography, his brother's architectural work and sister's pottery.
+In America, amidst these cultural challenges, it was creative writing, music, video games, film and literature that continued to provide solace for Hussain, as they did in Jordan.

-Towards the end of 2018, whilst completing his doctoral studies in Sufism, Dr. Hussain founded Nostalgic Remembrance as an institute focused on art, creativity and the sacred in contemporary culture.
-The spiritual foundation for this endeavor rests on the shoulders of two prominent Sufi saints: the medieval mystic Muhyiddin Ibn al-'Arabi (d.
+Towards the end of 2018, whilst completing his doctoral studies in Sufism, Dr. Hussain founded Nostalgic Remembrance Inc. as an institute focused on art, creativity and the sacred in contemporary culture.
+The spiritual foundation for this endeavor rests on the shoulders of prominent Sufi saints: the medieval mystic Ibn al-'Arabi (d.
 1240) and the contemporary saint, and Dr. Hussain's spiritual guide, Shaykh Hisham Kabbani.
-Today, Nostalgic Remembrance operates under the guidance of Shaykh Hisham as it ventures into the sacred frontiers of art and creativity.